commercialhaskell/stackage/CURATORS.md

 This is currently a rust program, You can install the rust toolchain by using [rustup](https://rustup.rs/).

-Then `cd etc/commenter && cargo install --locked --path .`
+Then `cargo install --locked --path etc/commenter`

 #### Example usage